emojidex/emojidex-web/README.md

 ```shell
 grunt
 ```
-Modules will be built in the dist dierctory.
+Modules will be built in the dist directory.

 For development mode with dynamic compilation and dev server:
 ```shell
 grunt dev
 ```
-A live version of the latest build will be availble at [http://localhost:8000/dist/](http://localhost:8000/dist/).
+A live version of the latest build will be available at [http://localhost:8000/dist/](http://localhost:8000/dist/).

 License